What Is a Normal Sleeping Heart Rate?

 How does heart rate change during sleep?

 Within just 5 minutes of falling asleep, your heart rate decreases.
 During light sleep, your heart rate will be at its average resting rate.
-Throughout light sleep, you will enter muscle relaxation and your body temperature will drop.
+Throughout light sleep, you will experience muscle relaxation, and your body temperature will drop.

 This is your body’s way of preparing you for a deeper sleep.
-Expect your heart rate to be at its lowest during the deep sleep stage, which can go 20-30% below your resting heart rate.
+Expect your heart rate to be at its lowest during the deep sleep stage.

 However, as referenced earlier, entering the REM stage (rapid eye movement) can trigger an increase, especially if you are dreaming.
-For a deeper understanding of your dreams, check out our article on what dreams mean and why we have them.
+For a deeper understanding of your dreams, check out our Dream Encyclopaedia.

 Factors that can affect sleeping heart rate